 - Implement sensory-integration informed strategies and sensory approaches to enhance communication, support self-regulation; facilitating participation in everyday life.

-Prices range from £85 – £120 per head depending on delegate numbers and learning needs/outcomes including post-workshop support.
+Prices for NHS and Group Bookings of more than 10 people range from £85 – £120 per head depending on delegate numbers and learning needs/outcomes including post-workshop support.

 - Lecturer’s travel/accommodation expenses are included in the above prices.